- Your Equal Credit Opportunity Rights

 - To order your report

-Through the pandemic, everyone in the U.S. can get a free credit report each week from all three nationwide credit bureaus (Equifax, Experian, and TransUnion) at AnnualCreditReport.com.
+In addition, the three bureaus have permanently extended a program that lets you check your credit report from each once a week for free at AnnualCreditReport.com.
 Also, everyone in the U.S. can get six free Equifax credit reports per year through 2026 by visiting the Equifax website or by calling 1-866-349-5191.
 That’s in addition to the one free Equifax report (plus your Experian and TransUnion reports) you can get at AnnualCreditReport.com.